osandadeshan/webdriverio-page-objects-demo/README.md

 # WebDriverIO Page Objects Demo

 ## Introduction
-WebdriverIO is Javascript based test automation framework built over nodeJs.
+WebDriverIO is Javascript based test automation framework built over nodeJs.
 It is an open-source project developed for the automation testing community.
 WebdriverIO is extendible, compatible, feature-rich, and easy to install.

 ## How to use?